zjayers/AssembleJS/docs/index.md

 3. **Blueprints**: Composition layers that bring together multiple Components
 4. **Event System**: A global event system for communication between components

-The architecture of AssembleJS is presented through several PlantUML diagrams that can be rendered in HTML documentation:
+The architecture of AssembleJS is composed of several key components that work together to provide a comprehensive micro-frontend framework:

-1. **Core Architecture**: [readme-assets/architecture.puml](readme-assets/architecture.puml) - Overall system architecture
-2. **Request Cycle**: [readme-assets/request_cycle.puml](readme-assets/request_cycle.puml) - How requests flow through the system
-3. **Development Lifecycle**: [readme-assets/development_lifecycle.puml](readme-assets/development_lifecycle.puml) - How developers interact with AssembleJS
-4. **Blueprint Composition**: [readme-assets/blueprint_composition.puml](readme-assets/blueprint_composition.puml) - How blueprints compose components

 ### Flow Diagram